Okekejr/nft-marketplace-react/README.md

 **Please ensure you have downloaded the following additionally **

-1. Ganache
+1. Ganache.
-2. Truffle (global installation)
+2. Truffle (global installation).
-3. Metamask.io (hooked up on the browser)
+3. Metamask.io (hooked up on the browser).

 **To run the development server on a local host scripts:** npm run start